-You may notice that every single product in the LEAFOLOGY range contains tea, whether it’s in the form of the life-giving leaves we know so well as being the source of the world’s number 1 beverage after water, in extract form (containing 20 times more antioxidant power than Vitamin C) or the cold-pressed oil from the unique seeds themselves.
+You may notice that every single product in the LEAFOLOGY range (apart from the tooth powder) contains tea, whether it’s in the form of the life-giving leaves we know so well as being the source of the world’s number 1 beverage after water, in extract form (containing 20 times more antioxidant power than Vitamin C) or the cold-pressed oil from the unique seeds themselves.

 All hail Camellia (the much-fêted tea plant).
 Tea is the thing.